-After speaking with a Hoveround Mobility Specialist on the phone, visit your doctor to discuss your potential need for a power wheelchair.
+After speaking with a Hoveround Mobility Specialist on the phone, visit your doctor to discuss your potential need for a motorized wheelchair.

 - Must be a face-to-face mobility evaluation - It cannot be a general appointment.

-- Your doctor will ask you a series of questions to determine whether you will benefit from a power wheelchair.
+- Your doctor will ask you a series of questions and conduct an evaluation to determine whether you will benefit from a motorized wheelchair.

-- He will recommend the wheelchair type that best fits your physical mobility needs.
+- Your doctor will recommend the wheelchair type that best fits your physical mobility needs.